-Have the children squeeze every muscle in their body as tight as they can as you call out the muscle and its location.

-One at a time, have the students ball up their toes and feet, squeeze their hands into fists, and make their legs and arms hard as rock, then relax.

-Ask the students release all their muscles and quietly relax for a few minutes.
+- Have the students squeeze every muscle in their body as tight as they can as you call out the muscle and its location. - One at a time, have the students ball up their toes and feet, squeeze their hands into fists & make their legs & arms hard as rock, then relax. - Ask the students to release all their muscles and quietly relax for a few minutes.
 You can call out body parts from head to toe and remind the students to focus on each area and relax those muscles.

-Invite the children to think about how their body is feeling throughout the activity.
+Invite the students to think about how their body is feeling throughout the activity.